Introduction

 FAQs

 Yes — especially when it’s fully extended and fitted with a battery.
-That’s fairly typical for a long-reach pole hedge trimmer.
-However, using a shoulder strap, working in shorter bursts, and only extending the pole when you actually need to all make a noticeable difference to comfort and control when using this cordless pole hedge trimmer.
+That’s normal for a long-reach pole hedge trimmer, but it’s still worth factoring in.
+A shoulder strap, shorter working bursts, and only extending the pole when needed all make a noticeable difference to comfort and control.

-In real-world use, most users can comfortably trim hedges around 3–4 metres high from the ground, depending on height and stance.
-For most domestic gardens, that’s enough reach to carry out ladder-free hedge trimming.
-Because of this, it’s one of the main benefits of choosing a cordless pole hedge trimmer for tall hedges.
+In real-world use, most people should be able to trim hedges around 3–4 metres high from the ground, depending on their height, stance, and hedge shape.
+For most domestic gardens, that’s enough for safer ladder-free hedge trimming.

 Final Verdict

-The Greenworks 40V Cordless Pole Hedge Trimmer with Split Shaft does exactly what it sets out to do — provided you go in with realistic expectations about weight and use.
-As a cordless pole hedge trimmer for tall hedges, it fills a clear gap between lightweight domestic trimmers and heavier petrol machines.
+The Greenworks 40V Cordless Pole Hedge Trimmer with Split Shaft does exactly what it sets out to do: it makes tall hedge maintenance safer and easier from ground level, provided you go in with realistic expectations about weight.

-If you’re dealing with tall conifers, wide boundary hedges, or fast-growing garden screens, this long-reach pole hedge trimmer offers a genuinely safer alternative to ladders.
-Thanks to its extended reach, articulating cutting head, and reliable 40V battery-powered performance, routine hedge maintenance becomes quicker, cleaner, and far less risky than working at height with a standard cordless hedge trimmer.
+For tall conifers, wide boundary hedges, and fast-growing garden screens, this long-reach hedge trimmer is a practical alternative to working from ladders.
+The extended reach, articulating cutting head, and 40V battery power make routine trimming quicker, cleaner, and more controlled than using a standard hedge trimmer at awkward angles.

-- Excellent for tall hedges and ladder-free hedge trimming
+- Excellent for tall hedges and ladder-free trimming

-- Physically demanding, but very manageable with the right setup and approach
+- Physically demanding at full reach, but manageable with the right setup

-For the right user, the Greenworks 40V cordless pole hedge trimmer isn’t just a convenience — it genuinely changes how hedge trimming gets done.
-Match it to the right job, use it sensibly, and it becomes a smart, practical investment that earns its place in the shed.
+For the right garden, the Greenworks 40V cordless pole hedge trimmer is a smart, practical investment that can genuinely change how you tackle tall hedges.
+Match it to the right job, use it sensibly, and it earns its place in the shed.